folio-org/mod-copycat/README.md

 ## Introduction

 [mod-copycat](https://github.com/folio-org/mod-copycat) is a FOLIO  module that assists in Copy cataloging.
-It imports records from remote systems using Z39.50.
+It can import records from remote systems using Z39.50 or a straight MARC record can be provided.

+mod-copycat provides two regular interface: `copycat-imports` and `copycat-profiles`.

+The provided interface `copycat-imports` is for the actual imporing.
+There are two modes:

+1. raw record.
+The record is part of the import operation.
+The raw record can be in JSON-MARC or as base64-encoded ISO2709.

+2. Z39.50 search.
+The record is specified by a Z39.50 query and the record is fetched and imported.

+The interface `copycat-profiles` is a CRUD interface for managing copycat profiles.
+These profiles include:

+* job profiles - for the change manager.

+* Z39.50 parameters.

 ## Additional information